ssitu/Java-Neural-Network-Library/README.md

 # Neural Network Class/Library For Java

-An adjustable neural network class or library without dependencies, with an example of solving the XOR problem along with a classification variation.
+An adjustable neural network class or library without dependencies outside of Java's API packages, with an example of solving the XOR problem along with a classification variation.

 Thought it would be easier to have the necessities of neural networks in one class.
 I add features when I need to use them in my other projects.